wvanzeist/riroriro/docs/riroriro/inspiralfuns.rst

 Parameters
 ----------
 x: list of floats
-    Values of the post-Newtonian parameter over time, from x_integration().
+    Values of the post-Newtonian parameter over time, from PN_parameter_integration().
 M: float
     Total mass of the binary, can be obtained from get_M_and_eta().
 eta: float